 We believe that as a sector we need to work collectively to address underlying inequalities and in doing so promote equality of access.

 The sector can do this in a number of ways.
-Through our work and our relationships, we will seek to promote equality and inclusivity by:
+Through our work, the national guidance we have authored and our relationships, we will seek to promote equality and inclusivity by: